 Magazzino Italian Art Museum

 For just $3, you can conveniently catch their round trip shuttle service from the Cold Spring train station.
 The ride to the museum takes around 15 minutes.
 Best part?
-They timed their schedule to match up with the trains coming from Grand Central Station.
+They timed their schedule to match up with the incoming trains from Grand Central Station.

-Popular Hikes & Trails in Cold Spring
+Go Hiking in Cold Spring

 Farmer’s Markets in Cold Spring